mj3b/prompt_experiments/PY_SCRIPTS/whisker_in_time/README.md

 # A Whisker in Time

-This project generates a narrated video that combines AI-generated images in the style of Wassily Kandinsky with an AI-generated voiceover.
+This Python script generates a narrated video that combines AI-generated images in the style of Wassily Kandinsky with an AI-generated voiceover.
 The story follows Eleanor, a watchmaker, and her peculiar cat Chronos, as they experience a magical journey through time.
 The images are generated using OpenAI's DALL-E API, and the narration is synthesized using Google Cloud's Text-to-Speech API.

 ## Prerequisites